gicrisf/swapforqute/README.md

 > Redirect and clean URLs in qutebrowser.

-SwapForQute (from now just SFQ) is an userscript for qutebrowser that replaces your URLs with new ones following an easy to set configuration.
+SwapForQute (or just SFQ) is an userscript for qutebrowser that replaces your URLs with new ones following an easy to set configuration.

 See, as an example, this JSON snippet: